-Mode Description Base The average power dissipation and junction temperature operating condition limit, is specified in Table 45 on page 145, Table 46 on page 145.
+Mode Description Base The average power dissipation and junction temperature operating condition limit, is specified in Table 45 on page 152.
 For the SKU Segment and Configuration, for which the processor is validated during manufacturing when executing an associated Intel-specified high-complexity workload at the processor IA core frequency corresponding to the configuration and SKU.
-Maximum Assured Power The SKU-specific processor IA core frequency where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment and Maximum Assured Power (cTDP UP) configuration in Table 45 on page 145, Table 46 on page 145.
-The Maximum Assured Power (a.k.a. cTDP UP) Frequency and corresponding Processor Base Power is higher than the processor IA core Base Frequency and SKU Segment Base TDP.
-Minimum Assured Power The processor IA core frequency where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment and Configurable Minimum Assured Power (CTDP Down) configuration in Table 45 on page 145.
-The Minimum Assured Power (cTDP Down) Frequency and corresponding Processor Base Power is lower than the processor IA core Base Frequency and SKU Segment Processor Base Power.
+Maximum Assured Power The SKU-specific processor IA core frequency where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment and Maximum Assured Power (cTDP UP) configuration in Table 45 on page 152.
+The Maximum Assured Power (cTDP UP) Frequency and corresponding Processor Base Power (TDP) is higher than the processor IA core Base Frequency and SKU Segment Base TDP.
+Minimum Assured Power The processor IA core frequency where manufacturing confirms logical functionality within the set of operating condition limits specified for the SKU segment and Configurable Minimum Assured Power (cTDP Down) configuration in Table 45 on page 152.
+The Minimum Assured Power (cTDP Down) Frequency and corresponding Processor Base Power (TDP) is lower than the processor IA core Base Frequency and SKU Segment Processor Base Power (TDP).

-In each mode, the Intel[®] Turbo Boost Technology 2.0 power limits are reprogrammed along with a new OS controlled frequency range.
+In each mode, the Intel® Turbo Boost Technology 2.0 power limits are reprogrammed along with a new OS controlled frequency range.
 The Intel Dynamic Tuning driver assists in Processor Base Power operation by adjusting processor PL1 dynamically.
 The cTDP mode does not change the maximum per-processor IA core turbo frequency.

-14.1.3.2 Low Power Mode
+15.1.3.2 Low Power Mode

 Low-Power Mode (LPM) can provide cooler and quieter system operation.
 By combining several active power limiting techniques, the processor can consume less power while running at equivalent low frequencies.
 Active power is defined as processor power consumed while a workload is running and does not refer to the power consumed during idle modes of operation.
-LPM is only available using the Intel[®] Dynamic Tuning (Intel[®] DTT/Intel[®] DPTF) driver.
+LPM is only available using the Intel® Dynamic Tuning (Intel® DTT/Intel® DPTF) driver.

-Through the Intel[®] Dynamic Tuning (Intel[®] DTT/Intel[®] DPTF) driver, LPM can be configured to use each of the following methods to reduce active power:
+Through the Intel® Dynamic Tuning (Intel® DTT/Intel® DPTF) driver, LPM can be configured to use each of the following methods to reduce active power:

-- Restricting package power control limits and Intel[®] Turbo Boost Technology availability - Off-Lining processor IA core activity (Move processor traffic to a subset of cores) - Placing a processor IA Core at LFM or LSF (Lowest Supported Frequency) - Utilizing IA clock modulation - LPM power as listed in the TDP Specifications table is defined at a point which processor IA core working at LSF, GT = RPn and 1 IA core active
+- Restricting package power control limits and Intel® Turbo Boost Technology availability - Off-Lining processor IA core activity (Move processor traffic to a subset of cores) - Placing a processor IA Core at LFM or LSF (Lowest Supported Frequency) - Utilizing IA clock modulation - LPM power as listed in the TDP Specifications table is defined at a point which processor IA core working at LSF, GT = RPn and 1 IA core active